Mhdez221993/schema/models.md

       New DEX Events Users:
       New DEX Protocol Users:
       New Pair Created: The total number of new pairs created.
 This metric is calculated by counting the occurrences of the "pair_created" event associated with a transaction hash.
+      Protocols: The total number of unique protoclos.
+This metric is calculated by counting the unique protocol names.
+      Remove Liquidity Events: The total number of remove liquidity events.
+This metricis calculated by counting the occurrences of the "remove_liquidity" event associated with a transaction hash.

   Day 30 Growth
   Funnel Count